 - Generate business-to-business leads by serving as a point of contact for other companies,

 - Bring a wealth of new connections, and

 “Engaging alumni reflects well on our firm… It helps them become even better ambassadors.”

 -Sean Brown, McKinsey & Company Global Alumni Relations Director

 4. Establish a Knowledge Network

-Companies and alumni benefit from having a knowledge network to promote thought leadership.
-As alumni continue to advance their careers and build upon their skill sets, companies can easily source these contacts to help shed light on projects, solve issues efficiently, and provide a unique perspective.
+Both companies and alumni benefit from having a knowledge network to promote thought leadership.
+As alumni continue to advance in their careers and build upon their skill sets, companies can easily source these contacts to help shed light on projects, solve issues efficiently, and provide a unique perspective.
 Benefits of introducing a knowledge network include the fact that:

 - Companies cut external consulting costs as they have established relationships with skilled alumni,

 - Alumni have access to external resources who provide business insight, and

 - Companies have access to a group of individuals who can provide a trusted, professional perspective.